Forgive Me (Chloe x Halle song)

-"Forgive Me" is a song by American R&B duo Chloe x Halle from their second studio album Ungodly Hour (2020).
+"Forgive Me" is a song by American duo Chloe x Halle from their second studio album Ungodly Hour (2020).
 It was released as the third single on June 12, 2020, with an accompanying music video for the song being released on the same day of the single's release.
-The song was written by the duo, alongside Nija Charles and Sounwave.
-It was produced by Sounwave and Jake One.
+The song was written by the duo, Nija Charles, India Perkins, Sounwave and Jake One, with the latter two also handling the production, alongside Chloe Bailey.

 Composition

-"Forgive Me" is an uptempo trap-pop and R&B song that runs for 2 minutes and 37 seconds.
+"Forgive Me" is an uptempo trap-pop and R&B song.
 Lyrically, the song drives the message of being completely unapologetic in who you are and feeling self-empowered, regardless of who accepts or rejects it.
 "Forgive Me" comes on after the album's intro which opens with an "angelic" choral delivery and serves as the opening for the song.
 It is led into by the album's signature message, "Don't ever ask for permission, Ask for forgiveness", extending upon the moody backdrop first established by the intro.
 "So forgive me, forgive me, I been goin' too hard in your city", Chloe x Halle sing on the chorus.
 "So forgive me 'cause I'm not teary, best believe I'll move onto better things".
 Of the 13 songs, the duo told CBS News that the song defines the entire album.